-For the past 10 years, traffic for the post, West Coast Living: Yes It Really Is Better, starts picking up around Thanksgiving.
+For the past 10 years, traffic for the post, West Coast Living: Yes It Really Is Better, has been increasing.
 In the past, people landing on this post would come mainly from the East Coast.
 However, this year, I’m seeing more people coming from the Midwest and the South.
 Migrating to California is picking up steam now that the end is in sight for the pandemic.

-The topic of migrating to California from the Midwest or the South is not a common topic.
+The topic of migrating to California from the Midwest or the South is not a common topic in the mass media.
 Usually, it’s people from more expensive California trying to see whether it’s worth migrating to a Midwestern or Southern state to save money.